-- Beginning January 1, 2020, if an employee is hired to work for less than 6 months, the employer must provide sexual harassment prevention training within 30 calendar days after the hire date or within 100 hours worked, whichever occurs first.
+- As of January 1, 2020, if an employee is hired to work for less than 6 months, the employer must provide sexual harassment prevention training within 30 calendar days after the hire date or within 100 hours worked, whichever occurs first.

 By what date do my employees need to be trained?

 - How often do my employees need to be trained?
-In subsequent years, post-deadlines above, within six months of hire and every two years.
+Within six months of hire and every two years.

 - What about newly hired employees?
 Within six months of hire.

 - What if an employee only works part-time?
-Seasonal or temporary employees or those hired for less than six months must be trained within 30 days of hire (effective January 1, 2020)
+Seasonal or temporary employees or those hired for less than six months must be trained within 30 days of hire.

 - What about employees who received the same training from a prior employer within the past year?
 It is your responsibility to ensure that all employees are trained to your company standards and familiar with your company practices.